Fort White in Columbia County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Education.
 A significant historical year for this entry is 1915.

 Location.
 29° 55.53′ N, 82° 42.735′ W. Marker is in Fort White, Florida, in Columbia County.
-Marker is at the intersection of Southwest Dortch Street and Southwest Bryant Avenue, on the right when traveling west on Southwest Dortch Street.
+It is at the intersection of Southwest Dortch Street and Southwest Bryant Avenue, on the right when traveling west on Southwest Dortch Street.
 Touch for map.
 Marker is at or near this postal address: 234 SW Dortch St, Fort White FL 32038, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Town of Fort White (about 700 feet away, measured in a direct line); Ichetucknee Springs (approx. 5 miles away); A Chief is Seized (approx. 5.1 miles away); "CCC Boy" Statue (approx. 7.9 miles away); Civilian Conservation Corps (approx. 7.9 miles away); Fear Stricken (approx. 7.9 miles away); Bellamy Road (approx. 8 miles away); Town of Leno (approx. 8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Town of Fort White (about 700 feet away, measured in a direct line); Ichetucknee Springs (approx. 5 miles away); A Chief is Seized (approx. 5.1 miles away); "CCC Boy" Statue (approx. 7.9 miles away); Civilian Conservation Corps (approx. 7.9 miles away); Fear Stricken (approx. 7.9 miles away); Bellamy Road (approx. 8 miles away); Town of Leno (approx. 8 miles away).
 Touch for a list and map of all markers in Fort White.

 Also see . . .
 National Register Application/Approval.
 Historic pictures included in application/approval packet.